adamxm/ricopili/README.md

 Ricopili MANC

+V2a - May 19, 2016 - Added an extra script that produces a list of subjects within each ancestry group

 V2 - May 18, 2016 - Removed MAF and info score quality filters for determining 'qc1' and 'qc1f' data.
 Removed 'bg' and 'bgs' genotype outputs.
 Removed parallel job modification (set to 0 after failure) setting from the imputation step of the imp_dirsub script.

 V1 - May 16, 2016 - Initial release